unovue/radix-vue/docs/content/components/avatar.md

 ### Fallback

 An element that renders when the image hasn't loaded.
 This means whilst it's loading, or if there was an error.
 If you notice a flash during loading, you can provide a `delayMs` prop to delay its rendering so it only renders for those with slower connections.
-For more control, use the `onLoadingStatusChange` handler on `AvatarImage`.
+For more control, use the `@loadingStatusChange` emit on `AvatarImage`.

 <PropsTable :data="[
     {